 When will I know if I have been accepted to attend?

-Thirty-days prior to a MPTC operated academy start date the MPTC will notify departments and candidates the status of their application; however, academy registrations may close sooner if sufficient completed application packets are received to fill the class with fulltime officers.
-Reserve and/or Sponsored applications are not reflected in this number.
-Reserve/sponsored applications are only filled on the deadline date if there is room.
-Priority is give to all full-time applications.
+30 days prior to a MPTC operated academy start date the MPTC will notify departments and candidates the status of their application; however, academy registrations may close sooner if sufficient completed application packets are received to fill the class with full-time officers.
+Reserve and/or sponsored applications are not reflected in this number.
+Sponsored applications are only filled on the deadline date if there is room.
+Priority is given to all full-time applications.

 When should I give notice to my current employer?

-When the police department and the applicant receive an Official Letter of Acceptance from the Municipal Police Training Committee Headquarters the applicant is accepted as a Student Officer and can give notice to their present employer.
+When the police department and the applicant receive an official letter of acceptance from the Municipal Police Training Committee Headquarters, the applicant is formally accepted as a student officer and can give notice to their present employer.